Modelling, Simulation and Testing of Automotive Perception Sensors

 Scope of Work

-Sim4CAMSens will make a step forward in perception sensor modelling fidelity for autonomous vehicle and adas simulation through the combined test data collection, analysis and model development activities.
+The Sim4CAMSens project was set up to make a step forward in perception sensor modelling fidelity for autonomous vehicle and ADAS simulation through combined test data collection, analysis and model development activities.

-The project will run an extensive test program to collect data on the performance of camera, radar and lidar under a wide range of conditions including lab-based testing, field work and on automotive proving ground tests.
-The tests are being designed to explore and identify the noise factors that affect the sensor performance.
+The project carried out an extensive test program to collect data on the performance of camera, radar and LiDAR under a wide range of conditions including lab-based testing, field work and automotive proving ground tests.
+The tests were designed to explore and identify the noise factors that affected sensor performance.

-The validation processes for sensor models will be developed to support safety assurance.
-This will explore the topic of simulation tool credibility and propose a framework to justify this.
+The validation process for sensor models was developed with support for safety assurance processes in mind.
+This work explored the topic of simulation tool credibility and produced a set of guidelines for sensor model validation.

 Project Funding

-Sim4CAMSens is part of CCAV’s Commercialising CAM Supply Chain Competition (CCAMSC).
+Sim4CAMSens was part of CCAV’s Commercialising CAM Supply Chain Competition (CCAMSC) and ran from 2023 to 2025.

 The Commercialising CAM programme is funded by the Centre for Connected and Automated Vehicles, a joint unit between the Department for Business and Trade (DBT) and the Department for Transport (DfT) and delivered in partnership with Innovate UK and Zenzic.